Defining Possible

 My view on what can be done by one person in this life has changed drastically over the past several months.
 I have seen some truly insane results in the research I conducted before planting my flag on the hill of this ‘project’.
 Forget the obvious once-every-few-century genetic freak cases, such as people like Elon Musk and Tom Brady.
 There are people who set goals that are ambitious to the point of mental illness and then go out and achieve them.
 I am talking about people like Scott Young who decided to complete the content found in MIT’s notoriously difficult Computer Science degree which – if that’s already not enough – he completed it in one year instead of the typical four it takes most students.
-I’m also talking about people like David Goggins who lost 100 pounds in 3 months in order to achieve his goal of becoming a United States Navy Seal (this is one of the easier feats he’s pursued and notched on his belt).
-But, if he is too much of a true ‘outlier’ for you, in the athletic/military achievement arena we have Brian Marx who serves in the United States Army’s elite 75th Ranger Regiment at the age (as of this writing) of 51 and passed Ranger School at age 43.
-Watch his story here.
+I’m also talking about people like Eric Barone who dedicate years to bring the world they envision to life – as he did with his game Stardew Valley.

 I have a set of objectives I will meet before I die.
 This article is me, as I said, planting the flag.
 No matter what it takes, what I have to do, give up, or task I must complete, I will succeed.
 But, this is no typical set of achievements I’m pursuing and I am in the furthest thing from a set of ideal circumstances (though they could be much, much less ideal).
 Rather than build up to the objectives with giving you my story and explaining ‘my why’ and all that, I think it best if I just dump them on you and go from there.
 So here goes:

-- I will slowly build a brand and several digital products (always wanted to develop a video game of my own), both related to the industries/work listed above and those that will help educate others on how to achieve similar objectives in life (and should I produce something like these I want them touching as many people as possible and so will not ever charge for them).
+4. I will slowly build a brand and several digital products that will help educate others on how to achieve similar objectives in life.
 This objective will naturally be executed somewhat beginning from day one as I plan to build myself in public, but I will not go all in on it until the others above are achieved.

-Let’s talk.
-Even accomplishing one item on that list would be a life-defining achievement for someone.
-It is probably approaching delusion to think that one could accomplish all three.
+Accomplishing that list would be a life-defining set of achievements for me.
 It is absolutely past the point of delusion to think that someone could accomplish all three when starting at age 42, which I am.
 I know.
 I am old.
 But, that is where my story comes in.
 Let me finally take you back to the beginning so you can see why I have decided to pursue this stuff.
 This will not be my life story from birth to today, just a couple highlights that will provide context.

 The Hinges Of One’s Life